osint-liar/pebble/README.md

 The discovery plugins has example plugins that can be imported into your OSINT LIAR installation.
 You can then configure the plugins to your needs

+You will need to set up an Api Key that points to the IP and port of this software running.

 ## Docker Setup

 ```shell